Whether you’re a million-dollar seller or just starting out, you may not know that your Amazon image ratio could be working against you.

 Amazon technical requirements specify that images must meet these minimums:

-- Product images should be at least 1000 pixels on its longest side and 500 pixels on its shortest side
+- Amazon Product images must be at least 1000 pixels on its longest side and 500 pixels on its shortest side

 - The product must fill at least 85% of the image, meaning that white space should only take up 15% of the entire image